-Product Recommendations in the Bloomreach Engagement platform have got performance and algorithm/model limitations of which you need to be aware.
+Product Recommendations in the Bloomreach Engagement platform have performance and algorithm/model limitations you need to be aware of.
 Here is the list of restrictions:

 - Max 500 products/items are returned in a metric-based engine in a single request.

 - Catalog filter serves as a post-filtering.
-Meaning that the recommendation model might return 10 suitable items, but if you specified a very strict catalog filter, it can filter out some of those recommended products.
+This means that the recommendation model might return 10 suitable items, but if you specify a very strict catalog filter, it can filter out some of those recommended products.

 - In Filter-based template, the dynamic catalog filter from the get-recommendation request is ignored.